Unjustified Revulsion Towards Investing In Chinese Companies

 Beijing might have come across as defensive in the wake of the global call for China to take responsibility for the pandemic.
 However, in early February, China's top leadership, the Politburo Standing Committee, has already admitted "shortcomings and deficiencies" in the country's response to the deadly coronavirus outbreak and ordered an improvement in China's emergency management system.

-Why did China silent the whistleblowers and why was it slow to inform the world of the coronavirus?
+Why did China silence the whistleblowers and why was it slow to inform the world of the coronavirus?

 From my understanding, many in China desire fame from scaremongering, whether for the thrill of seeing their 'fake news' become viral or for the purpose of monetizing the publicity, such as on ByteDance's TikTok (BDNCE).
 The police and authorities have to deal with several cases now and then, squashing untrue rumors before they cause uncontrollable widespread panic and chaos - think runs on the bank and a hysteric clear out of grocery stores.